EoinAherne/portfolio-project-4/README.md

 ![login](paradox22/images/register_paradox22.png)

+A late addidtion to the project.
+The login and registration pages which enable to user to create an account and login to the application dashboard

 ## Form

 ![form](paradox22/images/form_paradox22.png)

 The form items are created by the admin on the back end.
 The user on the front end can select which items they want to populate the form once they select create order on the dashboard
 The other form i used was for login authentication on the front-end